 Unattended Baggage | Suitcase, Timer, Accelerometer | Jack Williams | 2017

 I began to think about our relationship to monuments and what they tell us about time.
-About the way that monuments tell you something about the space that they occupy has been used for a specific amount of time, and the way ideology is manifested and maintained.
+About the way that monuments tell you exactly how the space that they occupy has been used for a specific amount of time, and the way ideology is manifested and maintained.
 I began to think about the baggage that we carry with us, and the things around us that never move.
 This sculpture was created through a collaboration with my friend (a talented artist, computer scientist, and engineer) Jack Doerner.